deepjoydas/python_questions_for_interview_prep/ReadMe.md

 On the top of the python standard library you can make use of any function from the pandas and numpy packages

 ### Answer: code3.py

+## Question No 4.

+There are houses in a society, we have to collect funds from each house for Christmas celebrations.
+Let us assume that we have a list l=[100, 200, 300, 400, 500, 300] which says house 1 can contribute max 100 $, house 2 can contribute max 200 $, house 3 can contribute max 300 $, house 4 can contribute max 400 $, house 5 can contribute max 500 $, house 6 can contribute max 300 $.
+For simplicity let us assume that adjacent houses belong to the same person.
+Write a python code to find the max fund from 2 houses only, such that no two houses are adjacent.
+In our case the max fund collected would be 800 (which is 500 from house 5 and 300 from house 3, 500+300=800).

+### Answer: code4.py